CompCogNeuro/sims/README.md

 # Status

-**9/10/2019**: Chapters 2-4 are complete and an initial binary release for all three supported platforms is available.
+**11/2/2019**: Chapters 2-7 are complete (excluding pvlv and cereb from ch7 which will come later) with a binary release for *mac* only -- will update for all three supported platforms upon request, or after all projects are done.
 Python versions will be made available pending a program to convert the go files to python more automatically.